a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 The way (action) is clearly before us

 So, white people don’t need to have hateful intentions, and they don’t need to say or do anything as Whiteness is a system of control that has social structures and institutions (like language, for instance) representing and sustaining it.
 The structures and institutions of Whiteness hold a system of privilege in place for white people.
-When white people recognize this systemic privilege, it forms a state of awareness through which intentionality now naturally factors in for white people.
-Therefore, in this awareness, silence in decrying the injustice of the system betrays the conscious complicity of white people in the system of Whiteness.
+When white people recognize this systemic privilege, it forms a conscious state of awareness through which intentionality now naturally factors in.
+Therefore, in this awareness, silence/failing in decrying the injustice of the system betrays the conscious complicity of white people in the system of Whiteness.

-Whiteness is an old collective story—once conscious and deliberate, now, mostly, systemic, subtle, and not-conscious to white people; and, of course, still deadly harsh to black people—that we are all affected by significantly, e.g., white people affirmatively, and not-white people adversely.
+Whiteness is a modern collective story — initially conscious and deliberate, now, mostly, systemic, subtle, and not-conscious to white people; and, of course, still obvious and deadly harsh to black people — that we are all affected by significantly, e.g., white people affirmatively, and not-white people adversely.
 I’d assert that now is the time to finally recognize it, own it, repent from it, and heal it.
-Covid-19 and George Floyd have acted, respectively, as apocalypse revealing the faults in our reality, and catalyst for transformational change.
+Covid-19 and George Floyd have acted, respectively, as an apocalypse revealing the faults in our reality, and catalyst for transformational change.

 However, the harvest is plentiful, but the laborers are few.